cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/sitesMap.md

 ![sitesMap]( /images/ui/widgets/sitesMap.png )

 {{% note %}}
-The widget is available only when Premium or Spire license is activated on the Cloudify Manager.
+This widget is available with Premium or Spire license.
 {{% /note %}}